Interpretive Tours & Presentations

-A Live Animal Presentation will be held in front of the Terramar Visitors Center – Park Rangers will offer a Live Animal Presentation with our park’s very own resident critters, including the highly Threatened Eastern Indigo Snake, a variation of Florida Rat Snakes as well as variations between Florida-native Corn Snakes.
+Park rangers will offer a live animal presentation in front of the Terramar Visitors Center with our park’s very own resident critters, including the highly threatened Eastern indigo snake, a variety of Florida rat snakes as well as variations between Florida-native corn snakes.

 Occasionally the presentation will include native turtle species as well.
-Rangers will explain the intrinsic value of these wonderful creatures, describe their preferred habits, behaviors, habitats and allow for direct interaction with guests.
+Rangers will explain the intrinsic value of these wonderful creatures, describe their preferred habits, behaviors and habitats, and allow for direct interaction with guests.

 Mangrove Habitat Walk